Site icon Our Breathing Planet

 Snow Leopard Distribution, Habitat, and Ecology

-The stunning Snow Leopard evolved as endemic to a specific portion of the globe.
-More precisely, that consists of Central and Southern Asia.
+The stunning Snow Leopard evolved as endemic to a somewhat limited and specific portion of the surface of the globe.
+More precisely, that habitat zone consists of Central and Southern Asia.
 Within that range, it remains restricted to the upper mountain ranges, in Afghanistan, and Pakistan.

-In addition, the feline has a very distinct time of activity.
-This active period generally consists of several hours, occurring at or near twilight.
-The species also evolved as primarily carnivorous and appears to be an excellent hunter.
+This truly extraordinary feline further evolved a very distinct time of activity.
+This active period generally consists of several hours in length, occurring at or near twilight.
+The utterly fascinating species also evolved as primarily carnivorous in nature, and appears to be an excellent hunter.

-Further, individuals typically take smaller types of prey, such as rabbits and birds.
-But, individuals will occasionally take prey several times their own size.
-This stunning animal also feeds opportunistically, consuming carrion, when necessary.
+Worth noting remains the fact that individuals typically take smaller types of prey, such as rabbits and birds.
+But, individuals do occasionally stalk and take prey several times their own size.
+This stunning animal also feeds opportunistically, even consuming carrion, when necessary.

 Source: http://bit.ly/2RSUrmy Public Domain Image